 Nicole began her career as an engineer.
 She graduated from Northeastern University, Magna Cum Laude in 2004 with a Bachelor of Science in Industrial Engineering.
 After starting her full time job as an engineer, she decided to attend massage school during the evenings as a personal interest.
 Nicole graduated from SpaTech in Ipswich in December, 2005 and opened her tiny, one room Skin to Soul Massage in January 2006.
 Massaging most evenings after her engineering job, she grew her practice easily.
 After about 4 years and much thought, Nicole took the leap and decided to follow her true passion and become a massage therapist full time.

 Nicole completed John F. Barnes Myofascial I, II and unwinding courses in Sedona in February, 2011.
 She became very focused on myofascial work and transitioned to mostly Myofascial work in February, 2012.
 She realized a life long dream when she decided to expand her massage business into a Self Improvement Center in September, 2011.
+She continued with her MFR coursework after opening her center and has completed classes up to the Advanced Level and will be facilitating John Barnes Study Groups in the North Shore Boston Area beginning October 2013.

 Nicole’s passion is growth and progression.
 She is dedicated to giving her clients results and a different way of approaching life.
-Nicole lives in Wakefield and in her free time enjoys walking the lake with her boyfriend, cooking and trying to get her red canary to sing.

 Luis Ortiz, NCLMT, is a graduate of Cortiva Institute Boston-a nationally accredited school; he has completed a rigorous 750-hour Professional Massage Therapy program, and specializes in Swedish relaxation massage, deep-tissue massage, myofascial release and hot stone therapy massage.
 Luis has recently passed the National Certification for Massage Therapy He is also qualified in a variety of other modalities such as Trigger Point Therapy, Neuromuscular Therapy, Sports massage and chair massage.
 He is a member of the American Massage Therapy Association.